Near-critical spanning forests and renormalization: The structure graph and the scaling limit of the glueing dynamics

 \medbreak

 In order to define the Markov dynamics on such structure graphs, we will need to define the (weighted) forests and trees on them.
 In order to do so, we will choose exhaustions $(\St_\e(t))_\e$ and $(\St^\d_\e(t))_\e$ of the graphs $\St (t)$ and $\St^\d (t)$.
-Recall that the limiting laws on forests (when $\eps \to 0$) do not depend on the choice for the exhaustions (see e.g. \S 5 of \cite{BLPS}) so that we are free to choose one that is well-tailored for our purposes (and we can also use geometric information from $\G(t)$ about the size of the clusters that correspond to the vertices of the structure graphs): For all $\e >0$, we define the vertex set of $\St^\d_\e(t)$ (resp. $\St_\e(t)$) to be the subset of the vertex set of $\St^\d (t)$ (resp. $\St (t)$) consisting of the connected components $\G^\d(t)$ (resp. $\G(t)$) that have a diameter at least $\e$ (when $\Omega$ is the entire plane, we use the spherical metric here).
+Recall that the limiting laws on forests (when $\eps \to 0$) do not depend on the choice for the exhaustions (see, e.g., \cite[\S 5]{BLPS}).
+In particular, we can choose exhaustions depending on the whole data of $\G^\d(t)$ (resp. $\G(t)$) as we see fit: For all $\e >0$, we define the vertex set of $\St^\d_\e(t)$ (resp. $\St_\e(t)$) to be the subset of the vertex set of $\St^\d (t)$ (resp. $\St (t)$) consisting of the connected components $\G^\d(t)$ (resp. $\G(t)$) that have a diameter at least $\e$ (when $\Omega$ is the entire plane, we use the spherical metric here).
 The weighted edges between vertices of $\St^\d_\e(t)$ and $\St_\e(t)$ are then exactly those of $\St^\d (t)$ and $\St (t)$.

-From Result \ref{th.finiteness.S2}, it follows that the graphs $\St^\d_\e(t)$ and $\St_\e(t)$ are almost surely finite.
+Note that the graph $\St_\e(t)$ is almost surely finite: indeed, by Result \ref{th.finiteness.S2}, we can almost surely find a strong $\e$-approximation of $\G(0)$ by a subtree $\T_n$, where $n$ is random but almost surely finite.
+The number of vertices of the graph $\St_\e(t)$ will then be not larger than the number of connected components of the forest $\T_n(t)$.
 It is also immediate to see that $(\St^\d_{\e}(t))_\e$ (resp. $(\St_{\e}(t))_\e$) exhausts $\St^\d(t)$ (resp. $(\St(t)$).

 We now state the convergence of the structure graph.
 We use the discrete topology on finite graphs, and for a given finite graph, weights form a real vector space that we equip with its natural topology. \begin{cor}[Discrete to continuous structure graph convergence] For each $t <0$, for all but (at most) countably many positive $\eps$, the finite random graph $\St^\d_\e(t)$ converges in probability to $\St_\e(t)$ as the mesh size $\d$ goes to $0$. \end{cor}